- Gut Health

 In this webinar, Dr. Stubbe will review the new SIBO guidelines and discuss the latest option of a 2- and 3-hour breath test offered at Genova Diagnostics.
 In addition, interventions involving diet, digestive support, probiotics, and antimicrobials will be discussed.

-- Current guidelines as it relates to testing and interpretation of the SIBO breath test
+- Understand current guidelines as they relate to testing and interpretation of the SIBO breath test

-- Interventions used to treat and prevent SIBO
+- Learn interventions used to treat and prevent SIBO